charlesbrandt/public/code/version-control/git.md

 ### Merging

-Allows you to pull in changes from master / different branch.
+Allows you to pull in changes from main / different branch.

 Use merge if your branch is already pushed.